-London Dungeon takes a journey through some of the darkest events in London's history such as the Gunpowder Plot, the Great Fire of London in 1666, the Black Death plague, as well as its characters Guy Fawkes, Jack the Ripper, or Sweeney Todd.
+London Dungeon takes a journey through some of the darkest events in London's history such as the Gunpowder Plot, the Great Fire of London in 1666, the plague of the Black Death, as well as the characters Guy Fawkes, Jack the Ripper and Sweeney Todd.

-Attendees can enjoy a terrifying and fun visit in which they will feel like the protagonists of chilling stories from 17 interactive shows with special effects, terrifying sets and guided by a series of interpreters.
-And after your visit, do not hesitate to read the post what to see and do in London and plan in detail the rest of your trip.
+Attendees will enjoy a terrifying and fun visit in which they will feel like the protagonists of chilling stories from 17 interactive shows with special effects, terrifying sets and guided by a series of interpreters.

 How much do tickets to London Dungeon cost?

-On the other hand, there is also the option of buying a combined ticket that includes the standard ticket plus access to an attraction, such as London Eye, Sea Life London Aquarium or Madame Tussauds, from 53 € (£45), the ticket plus two attractions for approximately 70 € (£60), the ticket plus three attractions from 88 € (£75) or the ticket plus four attractions for 106 € (£90).
+On the other hand, there is also the option of buying a combined ticket that includes, in addition to the standard ticket, access to an attraction such as London Eye, Sea Life London Aquarium or Madame Tussauds, from 53 € (£45); plus two attractions for about 70 € (£60), plus three attractions from 88 € (£75) or plus four attractions for 106 € (£90).

-Are tickets to London Dungeon included in any of the city's sightseeing passes?
+Are tickets for London Dungeon included in any of the city's sightseeing passes?

 Tickets to visit London Dungeon can be obtained in person at the ticket office or online through some travel websites.